How To Clean Roomba - Detailed Cleaning iRobot Roomba

 Never let your robot become dirty

 Navigation sensors like the localization camera, cliff sensors, and floor tracking sensor are less maintenance-intensive.
-Giving them a wipe once every month will suffice.
+It is sufficient to keep them in good condition once a month.

 What You Will Need to Follow This Tutorial

 The microfiber cloth is for general cleaning (wiping off the brushes and so on).
-Its softness will ensure that none of the components are damaged.
+Its softness helps avoid scratching or damaging any of the components.

 The melamine foam is a recommended tool for cleaning sensitive sensors.